ctidigital/magento2-configurator/README.md

 If you're developing a new component, please ensure you have your corresponding unit test which extends `ComponentAbstractTestCase` as that will test that your component has the required functions.
 Do also include sample files with your component that works

+## Travis
+We also use Travis CI to automate part of the testing process (we are still looking to add more to this!).
+It tests the following:
+* CodeSniffer
+* MessDetector
+* Copy & Paste Detection
+* Run Configurator (we aim to run it on these)
+    1) Latest major versions
+    2) Latest 3 minor versions
+    3) Latest release candidate (allowed to fail)

 ## Getting Started
 1. Create a `master.yaml` file in `<mage_root>/app/etc/`. (see `Samples/master.yaml`)
 2. Enable Modules `CtiDigital_Configurator`,`FireGento_FastSimpleImport`.